owenBeresford/extra-panda/README.md

 * None of this features are "long lived", they just tweak the document on page load
 * This does show SRP, and layering
 * This does show clear reporting on errors
-* This doesn't have any global variables
+* This doesn't have any global variables (i.e. document or window)
 * With JS modules, there are less functions inside functions, so unit tests are easier and faster to build.
 Improved unit-test coverage as it's now feasible (rather than behaviour testing).
 * Early versions did have actual object composition, but I removed that as it made the types too complex
 * this is not currently OO code, but would be when: